Contents area

 Continuously updated data

-Since the most recent forecasts are the most accurate, one of the principles of data4web is to utilise the most recent updates available from the forecasting models (with an update frequency every 10 minutes for INCA, every 3 hours for COSMO-1E, every 6 hours for COSMO-2E, and every 12 hours for the global model IFS-ENS).
-Each time a new update becomes available for a model, the data4web computation chain is triggered and the data updated.
+Since the most recent forecasts are more accurate, the latest updates available from the forecasting models (with an update frequency every 10 minutes for Nowcasting, every 3 or 6 hours for MeteoSwiss’ weather models, and every 12 hours for the global model IFS-ENS) are used.
+Each time a new update becomes available for a model, the automatic computation chain is triggered and the data is updated.

 A statistical and probability-based future

-Recent developments have also made new probability-based parameters available, such as quantiles or threshold overrun probabilities.
+The latest developments have also made it possible to provide new probability-basedparameters, such as quantiles or threshold exceedance probabilities.
 These parameters will enable the range of graphical representations on the website and app to be improved in the near future.
-Last but not least, data4web now integrates forecasts from a statistical machine-learning based point post-processing for all wind parameters, with their demonstrated increase in quality.
-The next important step will be to progressively extend such statistically improved forecasts to more weather variables.

 While there will always be an element of uncertainty in the field of meteorological forecasting, one thing is certain: interest in local and personalised forecasts will continue to rise in the future.
-MeteoSwiss is therefore committed to responding to this growing need by improving the quality and reliability of its services as much as possible.
+MeteoSwiss is therefore committed to responding to this growing need by further improving the quality, but also to realistically assess and present reliability.